Donna Scrivo: Nurse Mom Who Murdered, Dismembered Mentally Ill Son, Ramsay, Subject Of Tonight’s ‘Snapped’

 “On Sunday, January 26, 2014, Donna reported Ramsay missing.
 Late in the afternoon of Thursday, January 30, a motorist in China Township 50 miles northeast of Detroit, saw a human head that had rolled out of a garbage bag that had been dumped along the side of a rural road.
 Inside three more garbage bags found nearby, police officers discovered body parts, items of clothing, and charred documents.”

 Police determined that the victim was a white male in his 30s.
 The victim was later identified as Ramsay Scrivo, age 32.
-His description matched the details in a missing persons report that had been filed by his mother, Donna Scrivo.
+His description matched the details in a missing person report that had been filed by his mother, Donna Scrivo.

 Nurse Donna Scrivo killed and dismembered her own son http://t.co/44Lhr1xfGh pic.twitter.com/QQis7Hqygg